maxinenzegwu/CookShare/README.md

 **Required Must-have Stories**

 * User can register a new account
-* User can log in and log out
+* User can login and logout
-* User can share photos to feed
+* User can share photos to timeline feed
-* Users can like photos on their timeline
+* Users can like photos on all feeds (including their timeline, profile page, or trending feed)
+* Users can see likes on all posts
+* User can navigate between which feed they want to view
+* User can create a new post and add a picture using the camera
+* User can pull to refresh to update whatever feed they are in
+* User can have a filter that only shows liked photos
+* User can tap a post to view the recipe to it
+* User can add a profile picture
-* Users can search for recipes
+* Users can search for recipes from any feed
+* User can login through facebook
-* User can have a feed of their liked photos
+* User can double tap to like a photo

 **Optional Nice-to-have Stories**

-* User can tap a photo to view the recipe to it
-* User can view another person's feed of photos
-* User can search for other users
+* User can login through facebook
+* Usable in landscape mode

 ### 2. Screen Archetypes